You are here

 We're happy to know that you're considering a transfer to Cornell's College of Arts & Sciences.

-Since you're interested in Cornell, we know that you've most likely taken a broad and challenging liberal arts curriculum during the year or more that you've spent at your current college or university.
-We know that you've already taken many courses, which could include writing, foreign languages, science, quantitative reasoning, social sciences and humanities.
+Since you're interested in Cornell, we know that you've most likely taken a broad and challenging liberal arts and sciences curriculum during the year or more that you've spent at your current college or university.
+We know that you've already taken many courses, which could include writing, foreign language, science, quantitative reasoning, social sciences and humanities.
 We can help you build on that educational foundation here.
 We are happy to review applications from students who have attended community colleges as well as other colleges and universities, and welcome international transfer students, as well.

 While most of the information you'll need to know can be found at the link above, here are some facts that are specific to our College:

 - You will need to complete a minimum of 60 credits at Cornell and four semesters in residency in the College of Arts & Sciences.